Assistant Professor of Communication Studies

 Refereed Articles and Book Chapters

 ~"American Indians in Popular Culture."
-In progress.
 Handbook of American Indian History, ed.
-Frederick E. Hoxie, Oxford UP.
+Frederick E. Hoxie, Oxford University Press.
+Forthcoming.

 ~"'An Indian in a White Man's Camp': Johnny Cash's Indian Country Music."
 In American Quarterly, Special Issue: "Sound Clash: Listening to American Studies," ed.
 Kara Keeling and Josh Kun, September 2011, 63.3.
 591-617.